mbellabah/mbellabah.github.io/pages/aboutme.md

 I'm from Sierra Leone but was born in Guinea, Conakry.
 Thanks to my parents' work[^2], I've had the amazing privilege of living in nearly a dozen countries, spanning four of the seven continents.

 Here's a map of where I've lived.
-To see my country hopping as a cool, vertical timeline thingy, click here 👉🏿 [timeline](https://www.bellabah.com/pages/timeline/timeline.html)
+To see where I've lived as a cool, vertical timeline thingy, click here 👉🏿 [timeline](https://www.bellabah.com/pages/timeline/timeline.html)

 ![image](/img/world_map.png){:height="100%" width="110%"}